davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 ## Nondeterministically Yours

-By our own analysts, both red and blue are still options at the beginning of any consensus algorithm’s execution.
-That means two runs of the same algorithm, starting in the same initial state, can still have different outcomes.
+By our own analysis, both red and blue are still options at the beginning of any consensus algorithm’s execution.
+That means two runs of the same algorithm, starting in the same initial state, do not always have the same outcome.
 So consensus algorithms are **nondeterministic**.
 All of the algorithms we have drafted so far are indeed nondeterministic.

 What’s weird is, all of our draft algorithms so far consist entirely of deterministic steps.
 We don’t generate random numbers, start timers or spin up racing threads.
 So where is the nondeterminism coming from?

 It’s coming from the network.
-Variances in exact timings and other factors means that, even if it’s the same algorithm sending the same network messages in the same order, nodes can receive the messages in different orders.
-That results in nondeterministic behavior.
+Variances in exact timings and other factors mean that the set of messages being received by a node can arrive in any order.
+That results in nondeterministic behavior in the overall algorithm.

 And since the decision step picks red or blue nondeterministically, the delivery order in network messages must somehow influence what value the decision step chooses &mdash; in every consensus algorithm!